 Exercise every day:

-Exercise helps in maintaining blood pressure.
+Exercise helps in maintaining blood pressure and reducing stress.
 Set some goals so that you can train safely and train at least 30 minutes a day on most days of the week.
 Consult your doctor before starting a training plan if you have health problems that are not treated.
-For more information about exercise and physical activity
+For more information about exercise and physical activity.

 A diet rich in fruits, vegetables, whole grains, and low-fat dairy products can help lower blood pressure.